Contact us: +61 8 8226 8800

 - Review your existing business continuity plans (if they exist) for weaknesses and unidentified impacts specific to COVID-19 (supply chain, staff availability, customer demand).
 Consider likely trigger points for decision-making.

-- If you need to develop a pandemic plan, a simple template can be found from the Trusted Information Sharing Network (PDF 231 KB).
+- If you need to develop a pandemic policy or plan, a simple template developed specifically for not-for-profit organisations can be found from the Institute of Community Directors Australia

 - Establish a response team with clear roles, accountabilities and objectives to manage your pandemic planning and response.